levist7/BigDatawHadoopandApacheSpark/README.md

 ## Background

-This project shows the combined capabilities of Hadoop and Apache Spark for a project showing some statistics on a student score data set.
-The practice of combining the strong sides of these two projects (i.e., Hadoop HDFS + Apache Spark) is regarderd highly by the data teams in these days.
+The project aims at showing the combined capabilities of Hadoop and Apache Spark on data analytics of a student score dataset.
+The practice of combining the strong sides of these two frameworks (i.e., Hadoop HDFS + Apache Spark) is regarderd highly by the data teams in these days.

 **What is Hadoop?**